-Youngmin Park is a Senior Economist in the Canadian Economic Analysis (CEA) department.
+Youngmin Park is a Principal Researcher in the Canadian Economic Analysis (CEA) department.
 His research interests include macroeconomics, public finance, and labour economics.
 He received his Ph.D. in Economics from the University of Western Ontario.

 This note summarizes the reassessment of potential output, conducted by the Bank of Canada for the April 2018 Monetary Policy Report.
 Overall, the profile for potential output growth is expected to remain flat at 1.8 per cent between 2018 and 2020 and 1.9 per cent in 2021.